2nd January 2021

-Hello from Italy!
+Happy New Year from Italy!

-Visitors arriving from the UK, France, Croatia, Greece, Malta, and Spain are obliged to have a Covid 19 test no more than 72 hours before their arrival in Italy or a rapid test is to be taken at the airport on their arrival.
+Currently visitors arriving from the UK, France, Croatia, Greece, Malta, and Spain are obliged to have a Covid 19 test no more than 72 hours before their arrival in Italy or a rapid test is to be taken at the airport on their arrival.
 The list of countries who require this are constantly changing and it is recommended that you check with your FO before you travel.

 The law requires the use of masks in all public spaces.

-This summer measures were put in place to protect guests and staff, include staff wearing masks, no buffets and implementing social distancing at the tables if you’re not from the same household.
-There were no restrictions on guests numbers and I think this will be the 'new normal' in 2021.
+We are much better informed now than we were back in March 2020, and with a clearer idea of what we are facing this year.
+Last summer, measures were put in place to protect guests and staff, include staff wearing masks, no buffets and implementing social distancing at the tables if you’re not from the same household.
+There were no restrictions on guests numbers and I think this will be upheld this year.

-We have received a few messages from brides asking if we think their 2021 weddings will need to be pushed back.
+We have received a few messages from brides asking if we think their Spring 2021 weddings will need to be pushed back.
 We are very optimistic and we are going ahead as normal for all of our couples living in Europe, finalising the plans for their weddings and are feeling really positive.

 We understand this is a difficult time for everyone, people are being affected in so many different ways, but when dealing with something that is out of your control, it is important to stay calm and focused, this is why you have a wedding planner!